michaeltal/BodyMetric/README.md

-**Everything you see here - except for this line - has been created 100% by various AI tools as a toy project for me to experiment with Codex / Claude Code... judge the code / project history accordingly ;)**
+**Everything you see here - except for this line - has been created 100% by various AI tools as a toy project for me to experiment with Codex / Claude Code / GEMINI CLI... judge the code / project history accordingly ;)**

 # Body Composition Tracker